mapbox/mapbox-unity-sdk/documentation/docs/05-changelog.md

 - Added checks to prevent NRE in `GeocodeAttributeSearchWindow` when searching with an invalid token or no connection.
 - Fix issue where side wall mesh generation did not work with elevated terrain.
 - Fix issue with scaling prefabs for POI's.
 Enables correct scaling of objects with map.
-- Fix issue with data fetcher where it didn't handle failed connections properly and caused IndexOutOfRangeException

 ##### Known Issues
 - `Filters` with empty key or value parameters will exclude all features in a layer.